-Semenya has been attacked on the basis of gender ever since her career skyrocketed in 2009.
+Semenya has been attacked on the basis of her gender and race ever since her career skyrocketed in 2009.
 After winning the 800m run at the IAFF championships in Berlin in 2009, Time Magazine published an insulting article titled “Could the Women’s 800-meter World Champ Be a Man?”
-Prior to competing in the championships, Semenya was even required to undergo testing to ensure that she was eligible to run in the women’s category.
+Prior to competing in the championships, Semenya was even required to undergo invasive and demeaning testing to ensure that she was eligible to run in the women’s category.

 It has been speculated that Semenya was born with intersex traits, but despite the constant testing, nothing has been confirmed.
-(Don’t know what “intersex” means?
+(Don’t know what it means to be “intersex”?
 You can read about it here).

 Regardless of Semenya’s biology, she’s a badass Black woman who practiced for years to hone her craft.
 She’s so amazing that people wanted to burn out her light.

-The Court Arbitration for Sports’ decision is not only unfair, but also sexist.
+The Swiss Supreme Court’s decision is not only unfair but also sexist —something that World Athletics has even acknowledged.
 Semenya hasn’t taken any performance-enhancing drugs, she’s literally being punished for who she is.

 On the other hand, Michael Phelps has a wide wingspan and the perfect body for swimming, which gives him an advantage, yet no one has ever said that it was unfair.
 Instead, he’s been celebrated for it.
 Height is seen as a desirable trait in basketball but players like Shaquille O’Neil or Yao Ming don’t get penalized for their stature.
 So why should Semenya?

 If sports associations are going to go after one advantage, they need to go after all of them.
-Because this double standard is ridiculous.
+Because this double standard is discriminatory.

 It should also be noted that the verdict isn’t actually based on scientific research.
 According to the South African Institute for Drug-Free Sport Chairperson Dr. Shuaib Manjra,